Life of a request

 Our example is a REST API endpoint.
 It’s a PUT to /users.

-With the exception of incoming webhooks (which we do not usually control the format of), legacy endpoints, and logged-out endpoints, Zulip uses REST for its API.
+With the exception of incoming webhooks (which we do not usually control the format of) and logged-out endpoints, Zulip uses REST for its API.
 This means that we use:

 • POST for creating something new where we don’t have a unique ID.
 Also used as a catch-all if no other verb is appropriate.